|Title:||Head Coach (2012-)|

 Luis Del Rio, who led Woodburn (Ore.)
-High School to Oregon 5A boys' soccer state championships in 2010 and 2011, begins his fourth year as the head coach of men's soccer at George Fox University with the goal of reviving the Bruins' program in 2015.
+High School to Oregon 5A boys' soccer state championships in 2010 and 2011, begins his sixth year as the head coach of men's soccer at George Fox University with the goal of reviving the Bruins' program in 2017.

-Last season, the Bruins posted a record of 2-16-1.
-They weren't able to secure a conference win, but the tides have turned in the men's soccer program in a positive way.
+In 2014, the Bruins posted a record of 2-16-1.
+They weren't able to secure a conference win, but progress is right around the corner for the men's soccer program.
 Almost half of the losses that the Bruins recorded came at just a two goal margin.

 In 2013, the Bruins went 1-19 and played 14 games with just a two goal losing margin.